-Legal Action Challenging Real Estate Agent Misclassification
+Legal Action Challenging Real Estate Agent and Realtor Misclassification

 Numerous lawsuits have recently explored the circumstances in which real estate agents are improperly classified as independent contractors.
 For instance, in Bararsani v.
 Coldwell Banker, a plaintiff class of real estate agents accused Coldwell Banker Residential Brokerage Company of misclassifying their real estate agents as independent contractors, while treating them as employees.
 The lawsuit was settled in January 2016 for $4.5 million.

 In Bararsani the real estate agent plaintiffs alleged that Coldwell Banker exerted significant control over their work such that Coldwell had “willfully misclassified” its workers.
 Examples of this control include requiring the real estate agents to work at a designated physical location, requiring them to attend training meetings and precluding them from working for any other company.